lawsmd/Rock-Castle-Construction-Company/README.md

 ---

 I was quite the fan of Tableau's workflow: design one visualization per 'Worksheet', then pick-and-choose worksheets to create a dashboard.
-This time I went for an all-in-one report - a little less depth for the convenience of quick conveyance.
+This time I went for an all-in-one report - a little less depth for the convenience of quickly communicating the analysis.
 [Here's a public link to the interactive dashboard.](https://public.tableau.com/profile/michael.laws5772#!/vizhome/RockCastleConstruction/ProfitandLoss)

 ![Rock Castle Construction - Tableau P&L](https://i.imgur.com/WF8dZDs.png)